dimaslanjaka/source-posts/Java/increase-performance-android-studio.md

 ![image](https://github.com/dimaslanjaka/source-posts/assets/12471057/301a5028-ec04-4427-a448-850c94c5038f)

-You can find the file you're looking for under **C:\Users\YourUserName\AppData\Roaming\Google\AndroidStudio4.1**.
+You can find the file you're looking for under **C:\Users\YourUserName\AppData\Roaming\Google\AndroidStudio<version.code>**.
 Delete studios64.vmoptions and you should be able to launch Android Studio.
 If you're still trying to optimize your workspace you could try:

 ```properties
 -Xms1024m